mingeme/xj/README.md

 # XXL-JOB CLI

 `xj` is XXL-JOB on the command line.
+It based on XXL-JOB api version 2.2.0.

 ## Installation